 We’ve done this more or less every weekend for the last 6-9 months.
 We have people over around 6, we make something for dinner, we chat and socialize, we put Clara to bed at 7, then we play something.

 We always host, because leaving Clara to sleep by herself is not just frowned upon, but illegal.

 This last Friday, we didn’t host dinner.
-We were pretty sure “the boys” (my phrase for them, not very creative, I know) wouldn’t want to come eat frozen peas and a salad kit, and when they offered to bring something, we knew it would be pizza, and we had pizza plans for Poison’s Rainbow on Saturday (psssst local friends you need to get there, it is so good).
+We were pretty sure “the boys” (my phrase for them, not very creative, I know) wouldn’t want to come eat frozen peas and a salad kit, and when they offered to bring something, we knew it would be pizza, and we had pizza plans on Saturday.
 So, instead, we went to the convenience store a block away from our house and bought $10 worth of candy, which ended up being a lot.

 We played a really fun game that I didn’t grasp until it was too late (which is my M.O. for new games, so I wasn’t sad), and then, as we were wrapping up the evening, they were talking like they weren’t coming back.

 In my head, I thought, “why aren’t they coming next Friday?”